 While you might not want to spend a lot of time hanging out in your attic, animals and pests will see it as a warm, dark reprieve from the cold.
 Inspect your attic for any apparent holes and plug any that you find.

 You should also have your roof checked for any holes that animals can use to find an entrance to your home.
-Getting a Toronto roofing company to inspect your roof in the fall is a wise idea, as this will ensure your roof is in good shape before winter, and the roofers can also identify any problem areas that animals and rodents might take advantage of.
+Getting Professional Roofers to inspect your roof in the fall is a wise idea, as they will ensure your roof is in good shape before winter, and the roofers can also identify any problem areas that animals and rodents might take advantage of.

 Check Your Vents